 2 | Stretch it out.

 If you’re not active during the day, (maybe you have a desk job, you’re just not able to get away from work for a quick walk at lunch, etc.) you could be experiencing some pent up energy at night.
-This could result in consuming whole tubs of Ben & Jerry’s (been there…oh, how I have been there…), restless leg syndrome…ya know, the consequences are endless.
+This could result in consuming whole tubs of Ben & Jerry’s (been there…ohhh, how I’ve been there…), restless leg syndrome…ya know, the consequences are endless.

 Not feeling an intense workout?

-Do Yoga With Me has a huge library of free yoga videos — many that are suitable for beginners.
+Do Yoga With Me has a huge library of free yoga videos—many that are perfect for beginners.